sahilchess/pixeldust/submissions/NeoPixel thermometer/README.md

 I went through 3 stages of ovecomplicating and then simplifying:

+1. First, attempting to design a circuit that implements USB-PD negotiation
+2. Then, realising that I don't need any more than 5V * 3A, and setting up a simple USB-C receptacle for power input
+3. Finally, realising that the Seeed Xiao board already has a USB-C port for power input and flashing, so I can just use that

 If I could, I'd have given some advice to my past self:

 - Properly think about where you'd want the componenets on the real thing when you're making the schematic, because it makes creating the PCB way easier